The NJ Supreme Court has ruled that the state open public records law does not cover police dashcam videos.

 In addition, the decision does not limit the ability to have videos released under the common law right of access (CLRA).
 Unlike open public records law, CLRA requires the government’s interest in keeping the videos sealed be weighed against the interest of the public in seeing them.

 If you or a loved one has been cited for a criminal offense in New Jersey, contact an attorney for help.
-The lawyers of the Rosenblum Law Firm are skilled criminal defense attorneys with experience helping people in a variety of difficult legal situations.
-Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.
+The lawyers of the Rosenblum Law are skilled criminal defense attorneys with experience helping people in a variety of difficult legal situations.
+Email Rosenblum Law or call 888-815-3649 today for a free consultation about your case.